 - Basic reel steps (traveling, advance and retire, housing)

-- Hornpipe steps for polka and reel sets
+- Hornpipe steps

 - Waltz-hold swing

 - Dance at home